 Nicole Brandt Minyard – Founder, Executive Director

 Nicole Brandt Minyard is the Founder and Executive Director of Poverty & the Arts.
 She is an entrepreneur, advocate, animal-lover, and social artist.
-She graduated Magna Cum Laude from Belmont University in May 2014 .
+She graduated from Belmont University in May 2014 .
 In Fall 2011, She started the programs of Poverty & the Arts through an on-campus work-study job in Belmont’s Center of Service-Learning.
 As a Junior, in Spring 2013, she began the process to file for 501(c)3 status.
 Her senior year of college, Nicole interned at the Arts and Business Council and under the art therapist at Room in the Inn.
 Nicole started working with the homeless her senior year of high school in 2009, beginning in Louisville, Kentucky.
 She has always been inspired by the hearts of the homeless and hopes to find ways to bridge the gap between the rich and the poor.
 When she’s not dreaming and planning for Poverty & the Arts, Nicole likes traveling, Indian food, going on adventures with her husband Josh and their rescue dog Max, and listening to the stories in her community.

 Micah James – Program Coordinator

-Carolina Smith – Office Manager
+Carolina Smith – Operations Manager

 Carolina Smith is the Operations Manager at Poverty & the Arts.
 She was the Communications Intern with Poverty & the Arts in spring 2017 and after continuing to volunteer when her internship ended, she transitioned into POVA’s first part-time Office Manager to help with bookkeeping, data-entry, administrative tasks, and communication to artists.
 As the organization continued to grow, she became POVA's Operations Manager to help with communication with the added staff.